maelfabien/maelfabien.github.io/_posts/2019-2-11-autoencoder.md

 decoded = Dense(shape_x * shape_y, activation='sigmoid')(decoded)
 ```

-> **Conclusion** : Inception models remain expensive to train.
-Transfer learning brings part of the solution when it comes to adapting such algorithms to your specific task.
+The Github repository of this article can be found [here](https://github.com/maelfabien/Machine_Learning_Tutorials).

+> **Conclusion** : I hope this quick introduction to autoencoder was clear.
+Don't hesitate to drop a comment if you have any question.